 Pigs have been popular storybook characters for generations.
 From A.A.
 Milne’s Piglet to E.B.
 White’s Wilbur, pigs have an endearing and flavorful quality about them that makes us love them.

 There are hundreds of different breeds, most of which are descended from the Eurasian Wild Boar.
-The female is called a gilt and can produce 10 piglets in a single litter.
+The female is called a gilt or sow and can produce 10 piglets in a single litter.
 They also produce bacon, ham, baby back ribs, spare ribs, sirloin, pork belly and oh, so many more delectable barbecue items it would be a shame to not honor the swine on this day of all days.